islamhanafi94/image-processing-api/README.md

 - Add `.env` file containing your environment variables like `.example.env` if needed
 - Run the server `npm start`

+Server is running by default at port 3000

+you can check if it is running at `http://localhost:3000/api/images`

 ### Testing

 ```bash